 As many as 90 percent of wildland fires in the United States are caused by people, according to the U.S. Department of Interior.

 Wildfires are wiping out native chaparral, they are then replaced by the non-native plants that accelerate fires.
 Habitats are changed and wildlife and insects that thrive on the flora are driven to move out of the area.

 The last painting is dear to my heart.
-My friend who I worked with on a large graphic design project in LA has a large ranch in the Agoura Hills, California.
+My friend who I worked with on a large graphic design project in LA has a ranch in the Agoura Hills, California.
 In 2020 she had to be evacuated, along with her horses and dogs in the middle of the night because the wildfires were straight for her home.
-My brother lives in Australia and during their summer sent me images of wildfire devastation in villages near to where he lives.
+My brother lives in Australia and during their summer he sent me images of wildfire devastation in villages near to where he lives.
 This painting highlights the way climate change is increasing the risk of severe fires by causing vegetation to dry out and the affect it is having on the environment.

 WHY FIVE PAINTINGS?